Happy-Hooligan/Joplin---Notion/README.md

   - Spacing between headers
   - And more

-Drop into Tools > Options > Appearance > "Show Advanced" > "Custom StyleSheet for Rendered Markdown"
+Copy into Tools > Options > Appearance > "Show Advanced" > "Custom StyleSheet for Rendered Markdown"